Milestones in the Supreme Court immigration case

 Feb.
 13, 2016 - Justice Antonin Scalia dies, leaving the Supreme Court with only eight members - four liberals and four conservatives - and the possibility of a 4-4 deadlock.
 Such a split ruling would be a defeat for Obama because it would leave in place the 5th Circuit decision disallowing his executive action.

-April 18, 2016 - The Supreme Court hears oral arguments in the case United States v.
+April 18, 2016 - Oral arguments scheduled in United States v.
 Texas.
-The justices seem divided along ideological grounds, with liberal justices sounding supportive of Obama's action and the conservatives sounding skeptical, underscoring the possibility of a 4-4 split.
 A ruling is expected by the end of June.